Martmists-GH/furasm/README.md

 12. yif = Terminate the program.
 ```

-**Macros**
+#### Macros
+Macros are interpreter metadata for condensing multiple, usually tedious, instructions down into one line.

 ```
 @print - Print a series of characters to the terminal via 'pet MEW'.
 ```

+### Storage

+#### Stack
+The stack in an interpreter stores the memory addresses for the next instruction after a 'pnc' instruction so that it may be returned to via 'nuz',
+this allows for subroutines (low-level functions).

+'wig' does not store a memory address as it is used for infinite loops, which may cause a stack overflow.

-### Registers
+#### Registers
 0. OWO
 1. UWU
 2. ONO
 3. UNU

+#### Meta-Registers
+Meta-registers are registers that do not store a value and instead have a special effect when retrieving/storing a value.

 **MEW Meta-Register**
-- When setting the value of this register, it outputs the ASCII representation of that value to the terminal.
+- When setting the value of this register, it outputs the ASCII representation of the value to the terminal.
-- When using this register as an argument, it requests a number from the terminal.
+- When using this register as an argument, it requests an *optional* number from the terminal.

 **DMW (Direct MEW) Meta-Register**
-- When setting the value of this register, it outputs the value.
+- When setting the value of this register, it outputs the value to the terminal.
+- When using this register as an argument, it requests a *required* number from the terminal.